DevSidus/Sidus_Github/README.md

 Welcome to our repo that includes both the flight control software running on Sidus Sigma Autopilot and ground station running on Windows environment.
 Please visit [Wiki](https://github.com/DevSidus/Sidus_Github/wiki) page for additional information.

 ## Getting Started
-These instructions will get you a copy of the project up and running on Sidus Sigma Autopilot for development and testing purposes.
+These instructions will get you a copy of the project up and running the code for development and testing purposes.

 ### Setting-Up the Toolset